mhingston/keystone-cli/ROADMAP.md

 5. Add tooling to diff blueprint vs outputs and report drift.
 6. Add examples and migration notes for existing scaffold workflows.

-### XDG compliance and workspace isolation
+### [x] XDG compliance and workspace isolation
 Goal: Support global config and shared memory in XDG paths while keeping project state in the CWD.
 Notes:
 1. Respect XDG base dir env vars with safe fallbacks.
 2. Migrations should be previewable and reversible.
 3. Project isolation should remain the default.
 Tasks:
-1. Add config discovery in XDG paths with clear precedence rules (env, project, user, default).
+1. [x] Add config discovery in XDG paths with clear precedence rules (env, project, user, default).
-2. Store global data in `~/.local/share/keystone/` and keep project runs in `.keystone/`.
+2. [x] Store global data in `~/.local/share/keystone/` and keep project runs in `.keystone/`.
-3. Add config flags for global memory vs project memory and explicit overrides.
+3. [x] Add config flags for global memory vs project memory and explicit overrides.
-4. Provide migration docs and a `keystone config migrate` helper with dry-run preview.
-5. Add tests for path resolution and precedence.
+4. [x] Add tests for path resolution and precedence.

-### VS Code integration for schema validation and autocomplete
+### VS Code integration for schema validation and autocomplete (Descoped)
 Goal: Improve authoring by providing validation, autocomplete, and inline diagnostics for workflows and agents.
 Notes:
 1. Ship the extension with bundled schemas for offline use.